Girls (Sugababes song)

-"Girls" is a song by British girl group Sugababes for their sixth studio album Catfights and Spotlights (2008).
+"Girls" is a song by British girl group Sugababes from their sixth studio album Catfights and Spotlights (2008).
 It was written by band member Keisha Buchanan along with Anna McDonald and Nicole Jenkinson, while production was helmed by Si Hulbert and Melvin Kuiters.
 The song was released on 20 September 2008 as the lead single from Catfights and Spotlights.
 The song is built around an interpolation of "Here Come the Girls" (1970) by American singer Ernie K-Doe.

 In comparison to their previous lead singles, "Girls" saw more moderate success throughout Europe.
 It peaked at number 3 in their native United Kingdom and number 5 in Scotland.
 "Girls" is used as the one of two theme songs of Dagens Mand, the Danish version of Taken Out.

 Release and reception

 "Girls" received positive reviews from critics.
 Nick Levine from Digital Spy stated that "Around it they've built a brassy, funky, Ronsonish pop song with lyrics that push all the usual female empowerment buttons.
 The result is smart, catchy and very, very 2008 – and it sounds pretty good on the radio too.
 But it's also the first lead single from a Sugababes album that it's difficult to get excited about".
 Lucy Davies from BBC Music found that the song has them "happily stomp their attitudes all over it until you can't remember it being anyone else's."

 Two weeks prior to its physical release, "Girls" debuted at nine on the UK Singles Chart, solely based on downloads.
 The following week, it rose to four, before eventually reaching its peak of three for the week of 13 October 2008, becoming Sugababes' first lead single not to top the chart since their debut "Overload" in 2000.
 In Ireland, the song peaked at number 12 on the Irish Singles Chart.
 Though "Girls" was not officially released in the United States, it was used in commercials to promote the American shoe store Payless and the department store J. C. Penney in 2009.